 The City of Oakland EOP recognizes that residents and all sectors of the community have a critical role and shared responsibility to take appropriate actions to protect themselves, their families and organizations and their properties.
-Planning that includes the whole community builds a resilient community.
+Planning that includes the whole community, with attention to vulnerable populations, builds a resilient community.